What Do We Mean by Possessive Nouns?

 When you come across 's in a sentence, do not assume it always shows possession.
 Look at the three examples below:

-When an 's is followed by a noun, then the 's is used to show possession.
+As you can see, whenever an 's is followed by a noun, then the 's is used to show possession.